Aims of the common agricultural policy

 The EU's Court of Auditors also plays a major role in supervising expenditure in agriculture.

-The CAP after 2020
+The new CAP

 To consolidate the role of European agriculture for the future, the CAP has evolved over the years to meet changing economic circumstances and citizens’ requirements and needs.

-The legal basis for the common agricultural policy is established in the treaty on the functioning of the European Union.
+The legal basis for the common agricultural policy is established in the Treaty on the Functioning of the European Union.

-- rules for direct payments to farmers (EU regulation 1307/2013)
+- EU Regulation 1307/2013 on rules for direct payments to farmers;